-Dr. Aebischer holds an M.D. and trained as a neuroscientist at the University of Geneva, Switzerland.
+Dr. Aebischer holds a Doctor of Medicine and trained as a neuroscientist at the University of Geneva, Switzerland.

 Mavis Agbandje-McKenna is a leading structural biologist and pioneer in the biophysical characterization of adeno-associated viruses (AAVs).
-She is a professor at the University of Florida and director of the Center for Structural Biology in the College of Medicine.
+She is a professor at the University of Florida and director of the center for structural biology in the college of Mmedicine.
 Dr. Agbandje-McKenna’s laboratory uses structure-based approaches (X-ray crystallography and cryo-electron microscopy), combined with biochemistry, biophysics, molecular biology and in vivo animal studies, for studies aimed at improving the efficacy of AAV vectors.

-Dr. Agbandje-McKenna holds a Ph.D. in biophysics from the University of London.
+Dr. Agbandje-McKenna holds a Doctor of Philosophy in biophysics from the University of London.

 Robert Brown is an internationally recognized researcher and physician, renowned for his groundbreaking basic and clinical research on the inherited and genetic basis of neurodegenerative and neuromuscular diseases, in particular ALS.
 In 1993, Dr. Brown led a team of researchers that discovered the first gene linked to the inherited form of ALS, called SOD1.
 Dr. Brown is currently professor and chair of neurology at the University of Massachusetts Medical Center and Medical School.
 Dr. Brown is also director of the Day Neuromuscular Research Laboratory, which he founded in 1984 to investigate neuromuscular diseases, including ALS.

-Dr. Brown holds an M.D. from Harvard Medical School and a D.Phil from Oxford University.
+Dr. Brown holds a Doctor of Medicine from Harvard Medical School and a Doctor of Philosophy from Oxford University.
 He trained in neurology at the Massachusetts General Hospital.

-Dr. Pandolfo obtained his M.D. from the University of Milan, Italy, where he also completed his residency in neurology.
+Dr. Pandolfo obtained his Doctor of Medicine from the University of Milan, Italy, where he also completed his residency in neurology.